-Does the issue fly in the face of any value that you definitely want to instill in your child?
+Does the issue fly in the face of any value you definitely want to instill in your child?

 If you don’t know what those would be, figure it out.
 Do you want your child to have empathy, always be honest, have ambition, model modest behavior, be free to express themselves, etc.?
 What values mean the most to you?

 Don’t make a laundry list here, I’m talking top three.
 If you are having trouble weeding it down, you might want to take a look at yourself.
-Either you are expecting too much from them or you just enjoy picking a fight.
+Either you are expecting too much from them or maybe you just enjoy picking a fight.

 These need to be shared with the rest of the family in order to set expectations for behavior.